shturkhal/my_vrg/README.md

 <div align="center">
  <img src="mark_images/appIcon.png" alt="my_vrg icon" width="300"/>
 </div>
-my_vrg - is a NYTimes articles mobile app.
+# my_vrg - is a NYTimes articles mobile app.
-The API from the website https://developer.nytimes.com is used to access the news.
+The API from the website https://developer.nytimes.com is used to access the articles.
 The app allows you to get access to the latest articles that you can add to your favorites and come back to them whenever you need.

 ## Frameworks